VirtualPatientEngine/AIAgents4Pharma/docs/index.md

    OPENAI_API_KEY=your_openai_api_key
    NVIDIA_API_KEY=your_nvidia_api_key
    OLLAMA_HOST=http://ollama:11434
-   # Note: The API end point for ollama is already added in the env.example
+   # Note: The API endpoint for ollama is already added in the env.example
    # Note: You need both of these keys for Talk2AIAgents4Pharma
    # Note: You only need to add OPENAI_API_KEY for Talk2KnowledgeGraphs if running it separately
    ```